Fairfield, Connecticut: Board of education

-The town has no criminal or civil court system and all trials are held and handled by the Bridgeport Superior Court system.
+The town has no criminal or civil court system, and all trials are handled by the Bridgeport Superior Court system.
 However, the town does also offer access to a Juvenile Review Board (JRB) for certain juvenile cases outlined by the Fairfield Police Department.

-In the Connecticut General Assembly, Fairfield is represented by one Republican, Sen. Tony Hwang, and three Democrats, Rep. Cristin McCarthy Vahey, Rep. Jennifer Leeper, and Rep. Sarah Keitt.
+Fairfield is represented in the Connecticut General Assembly by one Republican, Sen. Tony Hwang, and three Democrats, Rep. Cristin McCarthy Vahey, Rep. Jennifer Leeper, and Rep. Sarah Keitt.

 Emergency services

 Police Department

 The Fairfield Police Department was created in 1926, approximately 287 years after the town was founded.

 Fire Department

 The town of Fairfield is protected by the 95 career firefighters of the Fairfield Fire Department (FFD), and volunteer firefighters of the Southport Volunteer Fire Department and Stratfield Volunteer Fire Department.
 The career Fairfield Fire Department operates five fire stations, located throughout the town, and uses a fire apparatus fleet of five engine companies, one ladder company, one rescue company, three fireboats, and 1 Shift Commander's Unit, as well as many special support, and reserve units.
 The Southport Volunteer Fire Department has served the community since 1895.
 The Stratfield Volunteer Fire Department has several stations and has served the community since 1920.